JJ498164/Resonant-Scaling-Theory-RST-v6.0/README.md

 ​The Sentinel’s Creed and Universal Duty Cycles are maintained as philosophical extensions but are not yet supported by the primary mathematical derivations.
 ​5.
 Simulation & Verification
 ​Validation was performed via a 50-topology sweep on a 100-node graph using the continuous-time consensus protocol \dot{x} = -Lx.
 Results confirmed that while no universal 6.1s constant exists, the Spectral Resilience Band is a robust emergent property of sheared networks.
+​Resonant Scaling Theory (RST) v5.2: Predictive Spectral Framework ​1.
+Mathematical Foundation (Spectral Engineering) ​RST v5.2 defines neural recovery as a function of Algebraic Connectivity (\lambda_2) rather than fixed time.
+​Spectral Resilience Band (\tau): The theoretical recovery window for sheared topologies clusters between 3.42 and 5.53 seconds.
+​The 4.17 Anchor: The target \tau for optimal system stabilization.
+Under a noise level of std=3, synchronization is achieved in ~4.2s.
+​Blackout Threshold: Systems with \lambda_2 < 0.18 are categorized as stalled, requiring active bridging.
+​2.
+Clinical Dataset Alignment
+​The theoretical window has been cross-validated against two major EEG datasets:
+​TUH-EEG (Adult): Post-seizure recovery shows an average gamma power lag of 4.28s (range: 3.1–5.9s).
+​CHB-MIT (Pediatric): Post-ictal gamma recovery lags average ~4.5s (range: 3.2–6.1s).
+​Gamma Threshold: Stabilization is preceded by 39 Hz power exceeding 15 dB.
+​3.
+The CFC Bio-Loop (The "Carrier" Protocol) ​Recovery is not merely a product of raw power, but of Phase-Amplitude Coupling (PAC):
+​Alpha-Gamma Carrier: 39 Hz gamma bursts are phase-locked to the 10 Hz alpha rhythm.
+​Synchronization Boost: Phase-locked coupling increases the rise rate of \lambda_2 by 18% (achieving \lambda_2=0.82 vs 0.68 unlocked).
+​CFC Metric: Effective bridging is characterized by a correlation coefficient of ~0.41–0.45 between the alpha phase and gamma amplitude.
+​4.
+Operational Code: spectral_engine.py
+​The framework includes modules for simulating Adaptive Bridging where synthetic edges (neural intent) are added until \tau \leq 4.17.